timescale/docs/timescaledb/tutorials/grafana/visualizations/barchart.md

     <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tutorials/visualizations/barchart/googlebarchart.png" alt="Screenshot of the vertical bar chart produced by Grafana.
 The vertical bar chart represents the price of Google in the past 2 months."/>

-1. You can converting from a vertical bar chart to a horizontal one to get room for a longer label along the vertical axis.
-In the dashboard, navigate to the the bar chart section.
+1. You can convert from a vertical bar chart to a horizontal one to get room for a longer label along the vertical axis.
+In the dashboard, navigate to the bar chart section.
 In the `Orientaton` section, click `horizontal`.
 The horizontal bar chart looks like this:

     <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tutorials/visualizations/barchart/googlebarchart.png" alt="Screenshot of the horizontal bar chart produced by Grafana.
 The horizontal bar chart represents the price of google in the past 2 months."/>